 That which exists beyond the material, physical world has always interested me and I believe our mental wellness relies on having a meaningful relationship with our inner world.
-This means I'm drawn to neuroscience, metaphysics, transpersonal psychology, mindfulness and the influence of our unconscious on our conscious self.
+This means I'm drawn to metaphysics, transpersonal psychology, mindfulness, the influence of our unconscious on our conscious self and neuroscience.

 The kinds of things I'm thinking about lately are: the burgeoning discoveries of neuroscience; evolving consciousness; and how people from different cultures view the world.
 And of course now I'm thinking about the impact of the COVID virus on all of humanity.

 I've been in private practice both in the Catlins and in Invercargill since 2005.

 So that’s a bit about me.
 'You' are my welcome visitor.
 I wonder what it is that’s brought you here ...